ChadLiberty/cLibertyJobsProject/readme.md

 1. Chad Liberty
-2. requires installation of sqlite and feedparser
+2. requires installation of sqlite and feedparser.
+Also uses plotly and geopy.
-3. The project should take the data from StackOverflow and store it in another data table
+3. The project should parse through the database and get the latitudes and longitudes using geopy.
-4. I took Professor Santore's code from Sprint1 and Sprint2 and built upon it for sprint3.
-I created two seperate tables, parsing the second one because it was an RSS feed.
+Then, it should show the data in a map on plotly.
+4. I had to backtrack a little because I could not get information from two tables in one database.
+So I had to just use the Github jobs database.
+I had some trouble getting the plotly map to display the data.